Status: Open

 A CRE may be a single physical entity or institute or a geographically disparate network linking across more than one institution.
 Centres are encouraged to collaborate with and participate in national and international research studies.

-- up to 5 CREs in Basic Science Research; including one for dementia research with a basic science research focus
+- up to 5 CREs in Basic Science Research

 - up to 5 CREs in Clinical Research